nus-cs2030s/2324-s2/docs/35-logger.md

 }
 ```

-We can use the class above as:
+We can use the class above as follows:
 ```Java
 Loggable x = Loggable.of(4);
 Loggable z = x.incrWithLog().absWithLog();